puppetlabs/security-snyk-clojure-action/README.md

 This action runs snyk on clojure repo, using `leningen` to generate a pom.xml file

 ## Inputs
+### twinGateKey (not required)
+Uses the TwinGate VPN to replace reverse proxy connections.

 ### snykToken (required)
 This input is the secret snyk token